Is it safe to travel in Peru?

 What inoculations do I need?

 No inoculations are compulsory to enter Peru.
-Yellow fever is highly recommended for the rainforest areas.
-Other recommended inoculations include: tetanus, polio, typhoid and malaria for certain areas.
+Yellow fever is highly recommended for some rainforest areas.
 Please be reminded that if you travel to Brazil or Bolivia from Peru you will need a yellow fever inoculation.

 Is good quality medical care available?